Stay home order to take effect; jobs claims at historic high - WHIZ News

 CASES

 Ohio has more than 440 cases and six deaths across 46 counties.
+The total cases involve a wide age range, from younger than 1 year old to 93.
 Two nursing homes, in Troy and Tipp City, have confirmed coronavirus cases, while Wright-Patterson Air Force Base in Dayton confirmed its first case over the weekend.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
 The vast majority of people recover.